FAQEUCyber Resilience Act

 Citations

-Must the technical documentation describe integrated components, remote data processing, or reliance on third-party cloud solutions?
+Must Cyber Resilience Act technical documentation describe integrated components, remote data processing, or reliance on third-party cloud solutions?

 Yes, where relevant.

-Annex VII requires technical documentation to contain enough information to assess compliance, including the vulnerability-handling processes and the cybersecurity risk assessment.
+Annex VII requires technical documentation to contain enough information to assess compliance, including system architecture, vulnerability-handling processes, the SBOM, test reports, the support-period basis, and the cybersecurity risk assessment.
 The draft guidance adds that manufacturers should indicate in the technical documentation whether the product has RDPS or relies on third-party cloud solutions and should describe those solutions.

 Yes.